sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-02-How-Java-Works.md

 This is why you *don't* need to install c to run a program written in C, then compiled into an executable.
 However, you *do* need to install Python to run Python programs.

+---

 ## How Java works (finally)

+Okay, now we're ready to dive into Java.

 ### JDK
 Much like C, Java is a compiled language.
 When you compile a Java file,